jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 The only changed that were made, were how the output is generated.
 Instead of using Matplotlib @Hunter2007 as the default plotting libtary, a sperate plotting code with Plotly @plotly_2015 was generated.

+// ---------------------- positve effects because of vn --------------------- //
-The one main critical load case for this thesis was selected as the vertical gust load case according to @tab_29.
-This load cases obtained through the V-n diagramm.
+Because the vertical gust load case which is declared to be critical can be obtained through the V-n diagramm some postive effects can be mentioned.
 Because the V-n diagram is valid for different categories light aircrafts, such as normal, utility, aerobatic and commuter and large aircraft, the selected load case open doors for #glspl("swith") in the same categories and sizes.
 However, note, depending on the aircraft category and size, different rules apply for creating the flight envelope.
 Moreover, since the loads from V-n diagrams are defined through velocity and load factor, they can be directly integrated into existing simulation models.